 Welcome To Our Office

 I am pleased to have you as a patient.
-I am proud of our office and hope that you have a pleasant experience here.
-I welcome any comments that you may have.
+We are proud of our office and hope that you have a pleasant experience here.
+We welcome any comments that you may have.

 While You Are Here

 During your first visit we will request some medical and background information to help me to better care for you.
 This will become part of your permanent medical record.
 Some of the medical information is required governmental regulation.
 Your first visit will require one to two hours for the initial assessment, and your pupils will most likely be dilated.
 Although this may be a minor inconvenience, it allows me to completely examine your eyes and evaluate your ocular health.
 Most of the initial testing will be performed by one of the certified ophthalmic personnel.
 Further diagnostic testing or contact lens measurements may follow.
 I will then complete your medical ophthalmic examination.
 Additional diagnostic testing may be needed depending on your medical condition.
 These will be explained to you prior to their being performed.
 Please feel free to ask any of us questions throughout the process.
 Follow up appointments may be necessary to complete your initial evaluation and will be scheduled to be as convenient as possible for you and your family.